alibaba/Virtualview-Android/README.md

 });
 ```

-More about running VirtualView in Tangram can be found here.
-TODO (Chinese language only now)
+More about running VirtualView in Tangram can be found [here](http://tangram.pingguohe.net/docs/android/use-virtualview-in-tangram).

 # Contributing